wilsonism/geo702/syllabus.md

 * Show up on time.
 Late arrivals (and unnecessary) early departures are rude and disruptive.
 * Put away your reading material (other than materials necessary for the lecture/course).
 * Talking and whispering during class is disrespectful to the professor and fellow students and makes it more difficult for those who want to learn to do so.
 * Be attentive to and respectful of other students’ contributions to class discussions.
 Discussion must not include attacks of a personal nature, including denigrating another on the basis of skin color, sex, religion, sexual orientation, age, national/regional origin or other such irrelevant factors.
+Racist comments and hate speech (including on personal property, clothing, and face masks) are counterproductive to this course’s pedagogy, and it will not be tolerated.

 ### For students with special needs: